darshanjain18/darshanjain18/README.md

 ## Hi, I'm Darshan Jain 👋

-I'm a Computer Engineering student focused on building **scalable frontend applications**.
+I'm a Final Year Computer Engineering student passionate about building **data-driven solutions**.

-I work in **Full-Stack Development** and have recently started exploring **Data Analytics as a Power BI Developer**, with a strong interest in **Data Science and data-driven problem solving**.

-> Learning continuously, building real-world projects, and turning data into meaningful insights.
+I enjoy working on projects in the domain of **Data Analytics and Power BI**, and I’m actively exploring **Data Science, AI, and Machine Learning**.

+I love solving real-world problems through projects and continuously learning new technologies in this field.

+> Always open to collaborations — feel free to connect with me on Gmail or LinkedIn to work on exciting projects together!

 <br clear="right"/>